silvestreh/ui-theme/README.md

-# UI theme
+# Vibrance UI

-I don't know… I guess it's kinda minimalist?
-Has vibrancy support, but it's kinda buggy and only available on macOS.
-Also, it doesn't have a name yet so… _Something-Something-Vibrancy_?
+Atom UI theme with vibrancy support.
+Vibrancy it's kinda buggy and only available on macOS.
+You can use a background image to _imitate_ the effect on unsupported platforms (Windows and GNU/Linux).

 Based on Simurai's starter template.